 - The effectiveness of the Federation depends on it being responsive to the professional needs, issues and requirements of members.

 - It must be built on co-operation, high ethical standard and mutual respect at all levels.

 - It engages in political activities and advocacy in matters directly related to its purposes.
 It will not take a position on a political agenda of any particular national or international party, or of any nation(s), unless it relates to the WFOT’s purpose.

 - The success of the Federation is dependent on the development and maintenance of a strong unified leadership of the WFOT Council.

 - Its members are the most important asset.

 The WFOT Code of Ethics (revised 2016) describes the general categories of appropriate conduct for occupational therapists in any professional circumstance.
 It is understood that each member association will have a detailed code of ethics particular to its needs.

-The WFOT Code of Ethics is available in the General Category of the Resources.
+The WFOT Code of Ethics is available in the Practice Development Category of the Resources.